LuanRT/YouTube.js/README.md

 Project Link: [https://github.com/LuanRT/YouTube.js][project]

 ## Disclaimer
 This project is not affiliated with, endorsed, or sponsored by YouTube or any of its affiliates or subsidiaries.
-All trademarks, logos, and brand names are the property of their respective owners and are used only to directly describe the services being provided, as such, any usage of trademarks to refer to such services is considered nominative use.
+All trademarks, logos, and brand names used in this project are the property of their respective owners and are used solely to describe the services provided.

-Should you have any questions or concerns please contact me directly via email.
+As such, any usage of trademarks to refer to such services is considered nominative use.
+If you have any questions or concerns, please contact me directly via email.

 [^1]: https://gizmodo.com/how-project-innertube-helped-pull-youtube-out-of-the-gu-1704946491